 - Truck driver’s traffic and criminal background

-- Speak with experts.
-We’ll talk to individuals who have experience within the trucking industry to confirm the cause of the accident and injuries you sustained.
-These individuals include:
+Speak with experts.
+We’ll talk to individuals with experience within the trucking industry to confirm the cause of the accident and the injuries you sustained.

 - Engineers and mechanics